sunnyark/civitai-shortcut/README.md

+# Personal reasons make it difficult for further updates.
+Feel free to use the source without any restrictions.
+I sincerely apologize.

 # This update is compatible with gradio version 3.41.2 or higher.
 It requires the latest update of A1111 to function correctly.

 # Civitai Shortcut